e-h-a-b/Multi-Face-Detection-Realtime-Vb.net/README.md

 https://www.codeproject.com/Articles/239849/Multiple-face-detection-and-recognition-in-real

-This program Converted From C# to Vb.net Using Telerik
+This program Converted From C# to Vb.net Using  (justdecompile  Telerik)